What is a Venturi-Aerator?

 - The goal of the treatment [increase dissolved oxygen, reduce BOD or COD, increase pH levels, destratification, oxidation of the fluid, odour reduction etc]

 What are the limitations of Venturi-Aerators?

-Venturi-Aerators are limited to approximately 37kg of oxygen transfer by a single [six inch] unit.
+Venturi-Aerators are limited to approximately 37kg of oxygen transfer per hour by a single [six inch] unit.
 To deliver more oxygen [by atmospheric aspiration], multiple units must be used.
 Alternatively, if oxygen demands have peaks [for example, the “Vintage” period at wineries], pure oxygen can be aspirated from a stationary source [like a liquid oxygen plant or liquid oxygen tanker].
 This can increase oxygen transfer by 2-3 times per unit.